-- In the Greek text, the term for "divorced" ("ἀπολελυμένην") may be in the middle voice or the passive voice.
+In the Greek text, the term for "divorced" ("ἀπολελυμένην") may be in the middle voice or the passive voice.
 It may also be a deponent.
-But, taking the entire context into consideration, and the larger teaching already developed in Matthew 19:1-9 (Page 1534), it seems best to take it as middle voice, with the sense that the wife took the action to divorce herself. - We must also consider the possibility that the phrase "divorced woman" refers specifically the to the woman at issue in the same verse, namely, the woman divorced by her husband (he filed suit by giving her the certificate of divorce).
+But, taking the entire context into consideration, and the larger teaching already developed in Matthew 19:1-9, it seems best to take it as middle voice, with the sense that the wife took the action to divorce herself.

+We must also consider the possibility that the phrase "divorced woman" refers specifically the to the woman at issue in the same verse, namely, the woman divorced by her husband (he filed suit by giving her the certificate of divorce).
 Two cases arise there.
-First, the husband acted according to the law of Deuteronomy 24:1-4, (Page 325) and gave her a certificate of divorce because he found indecency in her, and she was indeed guilty of indecency.
+First, the husband acted according to the law of Deuteronomy 24:1-4, and gave her a certificate of divorce because he found indecency in her, and she was indeed guilty of indecency.
 In that case, the woman would not be free to remarry and whoever married her would be guilty of adultery.
-Second, the husband gave her a certificate of divorce, claiming some indecency in her, but, in fact, she was not

-Jesus taught that if the wife filed for divorce, anyone who subsequently marries her commits adultery.
+Second, the husband gave her a certificate of divorce, claiming some indecency in her, but, in fact, she was not guilty of any indecency, despite his claims and his delivery of a certificate of divorce.
+In this case, Jesus may be emphasizing that by failing to comply with the law of the certificate of divorce, he causes her to commit adultery, perhaps because she has not been lawfully divorced.
+Again, I do not find the that if the wife filed for divorce, anyone who subsequently marries her commits adultery.
 That interpretation fits well with all the passages, rests upon correct grammar and syntax in the original, and does no obvious violence to the context.

 So, in conclusion, Jesus taught that all divorce is sinful, because the person seeking a divorce has a hard, unforgiving heart toward the spouse.
 We will call that sinful act of filing for divorce Hard-Hearted Sin.
 We also saw that Hard-Hearted Sin can be compounded by Adultery Sin, where the husband filing for divorce marries another person.
 The only way to avoid Adultery Sin is to show that the wife committed "immorality" while married.
 Remember, Hard-Hearted Sin still remains, because the husband had a hard heart in seeking a divorce.
 If you file for divorce, Jesus taught that you have a hard, unforgiving heart-no exceptions, no excuses.
 You sin against God by filing for divorce.
 Not many people will like that answer from Jesus, but please take the time to study the passage for yourself and draw your own conclusions from the Bible, being led personally by the Holy Spirit into all truth.
-All sins can be forgiven by God, but willfully sinning by filing for divorce will only lead to discipline from God.31 Well, can the innocent spouse remarry?
+All sins can be forgiven by God, but willfully sinning by filing for divorce will only lead to discipline from God.
+Well, can the innocent spouse remarry?